 Fresh water is pumped into the hot water lines on all water heaters (in the shower blocks as well as bungalows and chalets) as the saline water affects the heating element over a long period of time.

 Each cabin, bungalow and chalet have separately marked taps for fresh drinking water.

 Fresh water is also distributed to the many large and small storage tanks you see around the park for your use.
 Unfortunately we do not allow anyone to fill caravan/camper tanks direct from our storage tanks as we don’t have the production capacity or infrastructure to sustain this.
 The Exmouth Visitor Centre in Exmouth DOES have mains water available if you would like to fill your tanks before staying with us.

 Water from the taps on your site in the campground is sourced from the artesian bore and as such has a higher saline concentration than fresh water.
 The saline concentration changes throughout the year due to seasonal fluctuations, rainfall and the water table.
 At times the water is nearly drinkable with only a slight brackish taste while at other times it can be noticeably salty.

 When booking in, we advise all guests what water to use for drinking and what water is suitable for all other uses.

-If you have any further questions relating to our drinking water, please call into our office and ask for Darren, the manager, who is more than happy to answer your questions.
+If you have any further questions relating to our drinking water, please call into our office and ask for Ray, the manager, who is more than happy to answer your questions.

 We hope that you do enjoy our clean, fresh drinking water an have a great stay with us!